jordansds/Archipelago_TWW3_Alt/README.md

 ## Recommended mods:

 [Ruins Settling Cooldown](https://steamcommunity.com/workshop/filedetails/?id=2937367689): PREVENTS SOFTLOCKING in spheres gamemeode if you set min and max to 100 turn cooldown and enable for AI (not player).
-HIGHLY RECOMMENDED.
+HIGHLY RECOMMENDED FOR SPHERES.

 [Mod Configuration Tool](https://steamcommunity.com/workshop/filedetails/?id=2927955021): Allows configuration of the above mod.
-HIGHLY RECOMMENDED.
+HIGHLY RECOMMENDED FOR SPHERES.

 [No Item Requirements](https://steamcommunity.com/sharedfiles/filedetails/?id=3540371601): Lets you equip all items, even if they are restricted to a different Legendary Lord.